-In the case of the #Huckathon, we are focussing upon the Acholi region of Northern Uganda, which is a fertile but impoverished place with a population of approximately 1.5 million people and a land area of approximately 28,000 km squared.
+In the case of Community Mapping Uganda, we are focussing upon the Acholi region of Northern Uganda, which is a fertile but impoverished place with a population of approximately 2 million people and a land area of approximately 28,000km2.
 The small town centres and the surrounding remote villages were badly affected by a prolonged civil war (1986-2006), which has left people of all ages suffered from poverty, malnutrition, disease, mutilation and Major Limb Loss (MLL) related to gunshot wounds, mines and punishment amputations.
 Unfortunately, the majority of victims in this region have no access to health or rehabilitation services and the level of requirement for those services is currently unknown.

 Because of this, the Acholi region is the focus of a multi-disciplinary research project that was recently funded by the MRC/AHRC, which seeks to provide the first systematic study of the prevalence of these injuries, as well as the installation of an orthopaedic workshop in the town of Gulu, the construction of a mobile orthopaedic clinic, and the provision of 50 prosthetic limbs using an outreach service delivery model.
 Further funds are currently being being sought to fit limbs to hundreds or thousands more victims, as well as address numerous other endemic post-conflict health issues that we have encountered in this region.

-One of the greatest challenges to this research is that detailed maps of the area have never been produced, with the only previous attempt being by the British Army in the 1960’s (which are fortunately held in the in the University of Manchester’s Map Collection).
+One of the greatest challenges to this research is that detailed maps of the area have never been produced, with the only previous attempt being by the British Army in the 1960’s .
 These maps, however, are very outdated and lacking in detail, and without detailed maps we cannot model population distribution, understand the level of requirement for prosthetic limbs and orthopaedic care, and access the people who can benefit from healthcare provision.

-The #Huckathon team is Jonny Huck, Cait Robinson, Garrett Wolf, Patrick Reynolds, and Chris Perkins.
+We are always on the lookout for new members and volunteers!
 If you would like to know more information about the mapathons, or indeed about the ongoing research into healthcare provision in post-conflict Uganda, then please do not hesitate to contact Dr Jonny Huck at the University of Manchester.
-To find out about how to join in at the next event keep an eye on our twitter @UoM_MCGIS #Huckathon.
+To find out about how to join in at the next event keep an eye on our research group Twitter account @UoM_MCGIS.

-The #Huckathon team was lucky enough to win the University of Manchester 2018 Social Responsibility Award for Outstanding Contribution to Social Innovation, the citation for which can be viewed below:
+In May 2018, the team was lucky enough to win the University of Manchester 2018 Making a Difference Award for Outstanding Contribution to Social Innovation, the citation for which can be viewed below: